nathanrchn/clserve/README.md

 - **Multiple instances per node**: `--num-gpus-per-worker 1 --use-router`

 The router is automatically configured when needed for load balancing across multiple worker processes.

-## Job Naming

-Jobs are automatically named with a `clserve_` prefix followed by a random ID:
-- `clserve_abc123`
-- `clserve_xyz789`

-This prefix allows clserve to filter and show only its own jobs in `clserve status`, without interference from other SLURM jobs.

-You can override with `--job-name` (but should keep the `clserve_` prefix for filtering).